 Our nights are refreshingly cool, yet the garden is still producing.
 This is perfect weather for warming harvest soups.
 At least I think so!
 Make use of your crockpot to cook beef until tender, then combine with flavorful and colorful summer vegetables.
 I have been serving grain-free almond bread on the side.

-Nutty and moist, this almond bread is both delicious and filling.
-I serve it like cornbread on the side of a meal.
-Before coming up with this recipe, I tried a recipe I found on the internet.
-That bread was so dry we all got hiccups!
+Before coming up with this recipe, I tried a recipe I found online that was so dry we all got hiccups!
 Then I noticed the recipe called for no fat whatsoever.
-Well, that would explain it.
-So I played around with the ratios of ingredients and of course I added fat — and here is the final recipe. [by Wardee Harmon]
+I modified the recipe, and here is the final result — a nutty and moist bread that I can be served like cornbread. [by Wardee Harmon]